onzfonz/comp227/src/content/5/en/part5b.md

 </Togglable>
 ```

-You can find the code for our current application in its entirety in the <i>part5-4</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part2-notes/tree/part5-4).
+You can find the code for our current application in its entirety in the *part5-4* branch of [this GitHub repository](https://github.com/fullstack-hy2020/part2-notes/tree/part5-4).

 ### State of the forms

-The state of the application currently is in the *App* component.
+The state of the application currently is in the `App` component.

 React documentation says the [following](https://reactjs.org/docs/lifting-state-up.html) about where to place the state:

-<i>Often, several components need to reflect the same changing data.
+> *Often, several components need to reflect the same changing data.
-We recommend lifting the shared state up to their closest common ancestor.</i>
+  We recommend lifting the shared state up to their closest common ancestor.*

-If we think about the state of the forms, so for example the contents of a new note before it has been created, the *App* component does not need it for anything.
+If we think about the state of the forms, so for example the contents of a new note before it has been created, the `App` component does not need it for anything.
 We could just as well move the state of the forms to the corresponding components.

 The component for a note changes like so: